The OpenSky Network

 The main technologies behind the OpenSky Network are the Automatic Dependent Surveillance-Broadcast (ADS-B) and Mode S. These technologies provide detailed (live) aircraft information over the publicly accessible 1090 MHz radio frequency channel.

 The OpenSky Network started in 2012 as a research project between armasuisse (Switzerland), University of Kaiserslautern (Germany), and University of Oxford (UK).
 In 2015, the independent OpenSky Network association was founded to guarantee the continuous development of the network towards a completely open air traffic control sensor network with worldwide coverage.
-Our mission remains to openly support global air traffic research on a non-profit basis.
+Our mission remains to openly support global air traffic research on a non-profit basis as evidenced, among many other efforts, on our Social Impact page.

 The circle icons in the footer are taken from http://martz90.deviantart.com/art/Circle-Icons-Pack-371172325.
 Thanks to Martin Kníže for these beautiful icons.